Geography (Bachelor, 3 years) - Trondheim

 - how water, ice and wind changes our landscape

-Approaches to problems are related to a local level, as well as to regional and global levels.
-Physical geography covers knowledge of landforms, vegetation and climate in different parts of the world, and provides insight into how water, ice and wind change the landscape.
-The relation between these processes and their consequences for humanity is central at all times.
+In Geography, problems are often approached by studying the relationship between local, regional, and global levels.
+Physical geography covers areas such as knowledge of landforms, vegetation and climate in different parts of the world, and provides insight into how water, ice and wind function to change the landscape.
+Understanding the relation between these processes and their consequences for humanity are central themes.

-Geography uses general quantitative and qualitative methods, and special geographical methods such as cartography, geographical information systems (GIS) and remote sensing.
+Geography uses general quantitative and qualitative methods, as well as special geographical methods and tools such as cartography, geographical information systems (GIS) and remote sensing.
 The discipline has a strong tradition of fieldwork and field courses are included in many of the course units offered.

-Geography is a broad discipline that combines well with natural sciences, humanities and social sciences.
-One of the main aims is to develop ability to understand relationships and see human activity and the natural environment in a total perspective.
+Geography is a broad discipline that compliments an array of scientific disciplines in the natural sciences, humanities and social sciences.
+One of the main aims is for Geography students to develop an ability to understand relationships between human activity and the natural environment through a holistic perspective.

-The bachelor's degree requires three years of study and gives the student the possibility to combine different courses of study.
-For more information about the courses and the language of instruction, please consult the course list .
+The Bachelor degree in Geography is a three-year study programme giving students opportunity to combine different elective courses in addition to core subjects.
+For more information about the courses and the language of instruction, please consult the course list.

 Language of instruction: Norwegian